acetousk/prestashop/docs/guide/composables/useFacet.md

 `useFacet` composable can be used to:
 - fetch products
 - fetch categories
-- filter products - based on PrestaShop faceted search module
+- filter products - based on Moqui faceted search module

 ## API
 - `search` Fetches the category data and saves results from the API in the result property.